 Many people read about artificial intelligence, but what they really want to know is, “How does artificial intelligence work?”
-The answer to this question is complicated and requires some knowledge of computer algorithms, coding and languages, logic and natural language processing.
+The answer to this question is complicated and requires some knowledge of computer algorithms, coding and languages, logic, and natural language processing.
 It also requires some understanding of data processing, organization, and collection of information.

 Mimicking Human Reasoning

-In the 1950s through 1970s, computer programmers created algorithms that were designed to mimic human reasoning.
+In the 1950s through the 1970s, computer programmers created algorithms that were designed to mimic human reasoning.
 The term “artificial intelligence” was coined during this time, in 1956.
-Back then, the computational power is nowhere near what it is today, when primarily government agencies and large universities had access to the foundation of what would become today’s powerful machine learning systems.
+Back then, the computational power is nowhere near what it is today when primarily government agencies and large universities had access to the foundation of what would become today’s powerful machine learning systems.
 These systems required a lot of human intervention.

 The mimicking of human reasoning led to machine learning, which was the immediate precursor to today’s artificial intelligence.
 Machine learning focused on the automation of handling data.
 It is based on the idea that computers could make decisions when given directions in a code.
 Computers would be able to identify patterns and use those patterns to provide a prediction about what another piece of data would do based on the past pieces of data input into the system.
 Machine learning required a minimal level of human intervention.